-No. However, you will be working closely with our academic and technical staff and will struggle to make the most of the opportunities offered through the programme without regular attendance on campus.
-An allowance of up to £1000 (inclusive of VAT) will be made to support costs associated with travel and subsistence.
+No. However, you are expected to work closely with our academic and technical staff and visit the campus regularly.
+An allowance of up to £1500 (inclusive of VAT) will be made to support costs associated with travel and subsistence.
 These costs will need to be paid in advance by the participant and claimed back at the end of the project in July.